Montenegro–Russia relations: Property ownership

 The dissolution of the Serbo-Montenegrin union also led to large swaths of property being sold to eccentric profiles under controversial exchanges.
 Russian press claimed in 2012 that Russian citizens own at least 40% of real-estate property in all of Montenegro.
 In 2009, Croatian news portal Globus called Montenegro a "Russian colony", accusing Milo Đukanović of manipulative strategies in post-independence privatizations for the benefits of non-Montenegrins, especially Russian tycoons.

-On 3 October, 2019, the government of Montenegro announced that it was receiving applications for its citizenship-for-investment programme that will last until 2022.
+On 3 October, 2019, the government of Montenegro announced that it was receiving applications for its citizenship-for-investment programme that will last until December 2022.
 The very first "golden passport" of Montenegro after the opening of the borders was received by a citizen of Russia.